Environmental Studies Major

 You must receive approval prior to registering for a senior thesis in Environmental Studies in the fall of your senior year, during drop/add.
 Two signatures of approval will be required for you to proceed with a senior thesis in Environmental Studies: (i) your thesis tutor and (ii) the Chair of Environmental Studies.

-Environmental Studies Major.
-Your thesis prospectus must contain the main questions or thesis of the project, a statement of importance of the project and how you intend to carry out the project.
+Capstone proposal.
+Your thesis proposal must contain the main questions or thesis of the project, a statement of importance of the project and how you intend to carry out the project.
 Please also indicate who will serve as mentor for the project.
 That person must also send an email approving the basis for your project at this early date.

 Honors in Environmental Studies: Eligibility, Candidacy, and Bestowal